AFellowSpeedrunner/LUM-MARINER/README.md

 3. Load the image in a emulator or virtualiser with a BIOS, not UEFI as we don't have that yet.

 # Why?
 I've always found XNU and Darwin really interesting to me and I've always wanted to do stuff with it but due to the way XNU/Darwin is, you can't really do much.
-Therefore, LUM/MARINER sprung into existance.
+Therefore, LUM/MARINER sprung into existence.
 And well... because why not?
 It seemed like a fun idea.

 # What does LUM stand for?
 "Like Unix...
 Maybe?"